Open Now — 24/7 Plumbing

 Once you have turned off the water supply and removed the lid, you must flush the water from the tank.
 All you need to do here is press the flush button!

 However, if the handle malfunctions, you must siphon the water using a pipe.
-In any case, once the water has been drained out, proceed to the next step.
+Once the water has been drained, proceed to the next step.

 Step 4: Fix The Leak

 You’ll need to dismantle the existing part using pliers and a wrench.
-Subsequently, you will need to install the new one and secure it.
+Subsequently, you will need to install and secure the new one.

 In case of a broken flapper chain, you must remove and replace the old chain with a new one.
 The same goes for the sealing gasket; after you have replaced it, tighten it.